The Vine (bus rapid transit): History

 The Southwest Washington Regional Transportation Council (RTC) began studying high-capacity transit for Vancouver and Clark County in 2008, and determined that bus rapid transit would be viable on four main corridors: Highway 99, Fourth Plain Boulevard, Interstate 205, and Mill Plain Boulevard.
 C-Tran, the county's transit agency, adopted a 20-year long-range plan in 2010 that recommended building the first bus rapid transit line on Fourth Plain.
 The Fourth Plain corridor had been served by local routes 4 and 44, the two busiest in the C-Tran system, which continued to northern Portland, Oregon.

-Design concepts for a Fourth Plan bus rapid transit service were presented in 2011 and 2012, and a locally-preferred alternative was adopted by C-Tran, the Vancouver City Council, and RTC in 2012.
+Design concepts for a Fourth Plain bus rapid transit service were presented in 2011 and 2012, and a locally-preferred alternative was adopted by C-Tran, the Vancouver City Council, and RTC in 2012.
 On November 6, 2012, C-Tran placed a 0.1 percent sales tax increase on the general election ballot to fund a light rail extension from Portland to Downtown Vancouver via a new bridge, as well as operating costs of the Fourth Plain bus rapid transit project.
 While the ballot measure was rejected, the bus rapid transit project moved forward and was granted Federal Transit Administration (FTA) funding in 2014.

 The project was named "The Vine" after a public naming contest in 2014, beating out other candidates by "evoking greenery, leaves and branches".
 A groundbreaking ceremony was held on August 24, 2015, kicking off construction of the $53 million project.
 Service began on January 8, 2017, using 40 ft buses in place of the service's articulated buses, and stopping at route 4 stops rather than stations, due to a winter storm.
 The articulated buses, which lack drop-down tire chains that would allow for operations in winter conditions, debuted the following day instead.
 Fares are paid prior to boarding at stations, which feature ticket vending machines, and are enforced by fare compliance officers at random times.
 In its first year of service, The Vine carried 45 percent more riders than Route 4 and operating costs decreased by 21 percent.

 The Vine was the first bus rapid transit system to open in the Portland metropolitan area, and was followed in 2022 by the Frequent Express service between Portland and Gresham.